Broadening-Horizons-7/website_zola/content/program/schedule.md

 &#9888; Latest program changes

-- **2025-02-10**: Unfortunately, the Keynote Lecture of Prof. Marcella Frangipane scheduled for 11:30 has been canceled.
+- **2025-02-12**: The talk by Sarvenaz Parsa, scheduled for 15:30 on Wednesday, will be delivered remotely.
 </div>